MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_PageFeedsPMAX.md

 ## Adding URL rules and custom labels to your asset group

-- **URL rules**: Use the “contains” operator to target URLs, categories, page titles, or page content that contains specific words or a specific sequence of characters.
+- **URL rules**: Use the â€œcontainsâ€ operator to target URLs, categories, page titles, or page content that contains specific words or a specific sequence of characters.
 If you use the "and" condition (for example, URL contains "food" and URL contains "delivery"), make sure that you have webpages that meet all the specified conditions on your website.
 - A "page title" is the text that appears at the top of a webpage in your website's code.
 It's the text in this area:

   ```